-It is advised to maintain regular communication with DFO's Oceans and Coastal Management Division, responsible for implementation of Canada's Oceans Act, to obtain up to date information on Special Areas and to work collaboratively on mitigation measures regarding Special Areas identified in this report.
+It is advised to maintain regular communication with DFO to obtain up to date information on Special Areas and to work collaboratively on mitigation measures regarding Special Areas identified in this report.
 Parks Canada and the Canadian Wildlife Service are also important departments to consult regarding activities around Sable Island National Park and areas that may be identified as important areas for birds.